For many companies, hiring for a new job seems to take approximately forever. That’s probably because the process goes something like this:

 The hiring manager reviews the remaining photographer applications, using the software to apply tags that automatically segments the candidates into groups.
 Some candidates receive an email about the next step in the hiring process: scheduling a phone interview.
 Others receive a personalized email explaining the reason they weren’t selected for the job, like their location, availability or camera equipment.
 And some are notified that Virtuance has filled the open positions but is still interested in hiring them in the future.

 In the end, photographers earn the job as they would any other way: through reviews of their work and personal interaction in interviews.
 But automation allows Virtuance to reach the interview stage with speed and efficiency, all while keeping candidates—both those who are ultimately hired and those who aren’t—informed on their status.

 Training efficiently and consistently

 Automation continues to streamline the work for Virtuance after photographers are hired, too.
-The software helps guide newly-hired photographers make things official by sending a contract, paperwork, and a background check.
+The software helps guide newly-hired photographers to make things official by sending a contract, paperwork and a background check.

 It also helps Virtuance better train its staff.
 With photographers in 13 states, Virtuance wants photos taken in Florida to have the same qualities as those shot in Colorado.
 But before it was automated, photographer training was inadvertently inconsistent.
 “It was falling through the cracks,” Corn said.
 “Some photographers would get information, and some wouldn’t.”